FirebaseExtended/firebase-queue/README.md

 In order to use a job specification other than the default, the specification must be defined in the Firebase under the `specs` subtree.
 This allows us to coordinate job specification changes between workers and enforce expected behavior with Firebase security rules.

 In this example, we're chaining three specs to make a job.
-New items pushed onto the queue without a `_state` key will be picked up by "spec_1" and go into the `spec_1_in_progress` state.
-Once "spec_1" completes and the item goes into the `spec_1_finished` state, "spec_2" takes over and puts it into the `spec_2_in_progress` state.
-Again, once "spec_2" completes and the item goes into the `spec_2_finished` state, "spec_3" takes over and puts it into the `spec_3_in_progress` state.
+New tasks pushed onto the queue without a `_state` key will be picked up by "spec_1" and go into the `spec_1_in_progress` state.
+Once "spec_1" completes and the task goes into the `spec_1_finished` state, "spec_2" takes over and puts it into the `spec_2_in_progress` state.
+Again, once "spec_2" completes and the task goes into the `spec_2_finished` state, "spec_3" takes over and puts it into the `spec_3_in_progress` state.
 Finally, "spec_3" removes it once complete.
-If, during any stage in the process there's an error, the item will end up in an "error" state.
+If, during any stage in the process there's an error, the task will end up in an "error" state.

 ```
 queue